vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 cooling coffee cup model as a test application throughout the entire tutorial.
-This allows users to quickly grasp the concept behind the model so they can put their attention towards the functionality of EasyVVUQ with QCG-PJ, and how the toolkit assists users with the process of UQ on their numerical model.
-In reality, many types of numerical codes can also benefit from EasyVVUQ with QCG-PJ.
+This allows users to quickly grasp the concept behind the model so they can put their attention towards the functionality of EasyVVUQ with QCG-PilotJob, and how the toolkit assists users with the process of UQ on their numerical model.
+In reality, many types of numerical codes can also benefit from EasyVVUQ with QCG-PilotJob.
 Multiscale fusion modeling, for example, uses the same software to apply UQ.
 To learn more about the multiscale fusion model and how the toolkit helps in quantifying uncertanties, please refer to the last section of the